eerimoq/detools/README.rst

 Based on http://www.daemonology.net/bsdiff/, with the following
 differences:

-- LZMA compression instead of BZ2.
+- LZMA or CRLE compression instead of BZ2.

 - Linear patch file access pattern to allow streaming.